Previous Topic

 Dead Load Does not Completely Counteract Overturning

-The program does an initial calculation which concentrates both dead load and wind uplift load at the wall ends.
-If that the dead load is not sufficient to counteract the overturning force plus the wind uplift force, then all force components are concentrated at the end, there is a net tension force at the tension end and the wind uplift force serves to reduce the compression force at the compression end.
+If the dead load does not completely counteract overturning, then all force components from the sources listed above are concentrated at the wall ends except that at the compression end, the shear overturning force from the wall segment and the vertical earthquake force Ev are ordinarily downwardly directed and combined with the dead load contributions rather than contributing to uplift.
+There is a net tension force at the tension end and the wind uplift force serves to reduce the compression force at the compression end.

 Dead Load Completely Counteracts Overturning

-If the dead load completely counteracts the overturning force plus the wind uplift force, then the program transfers the wind uplift load load down to the level below as a line load, as it cannot be assumed to be be concentrated at the end supports for a non-rotating element.
+If the dead force completely counteracts the overturning force plus the wind uplift force and the vertical earthquake force Ev, then the program transfers the wind uplift load load down to the level below as a line load, as it cannot be assumed to be be concentrated at the end supports for a non-rotating element.

 Forces from Levels Above and Adjacent Openings are Sufficient

-The program then checks to see if he the dead hold-down force coming in from the levels above or from over adjacent openings is enough to completely counteract overturning plus wind uplift load concentrated at the end.
+The program then checks to see if the the dead hold-down force coming in from the levels above or from over adjacent openings, is enough to completely counteract the upwards force from all the sources listed in the Dead Load Does not Completely Counteract Overturning section above minus the wind uplift force that has been transferred down as a line load.
 If it is, the entire dead load on the wall is transferred as a line load to the level below.
-The net force at the tension end is in this case a compression force, that is, the excess dead force from the levels above or adjacent openings beyond what is needed to counteract overturning.
+The net force at the tension end is in this case a compression force, that is, the excess dead force from the levels above or adjacent openings beyond what is needed to counteract upwards forces.

 Dead Load on Wall Required to Completely Resist Overturning

-If the dead forces from the levels above or adjacent openings are not sufficient to completely resist overturning, the program calculates how much dead load over the wall is needed.
-That dead load is assumed to concentrate as a force at the end of the wall, and the rest is passed through as a line load to the bottom.
+If the dead wall end forces from the levels above or adjacent openings are not sufficient to completely resist overturning and wind uplift, the program calculates how much dead load over the wall is needed.
+That dead load distributed via simple-span beam mechanics to the wall ends, and the rest is passed through as a line load to the bottom to load the wall on the level below.

 Compression End Force